Ken Mattingly, Apollo 16 astronaut who orbited the moon, dies at 87

 Mattingly played an important role in helping bring the crew back to Earth.
 "He stayed behind and provided key real-time decisions to successfully bring home the wounded spacecraft and the crew of Apollo 13," Nelson said in the statement.

+Born in Chicago, Mattingly began his career with the U.S. Navy in 1958, and became a pilot two years later.
+He was deployed on the battleship USS Franklin D. Roosevelt from which he flew planes for two years.

-Mattingly began his career with the U.S. Navy in 1960.
-In 1966 NASA chose him to be part of 19 astronauts in that year's class.
+In 1966, NASA chose him to be one of 19 astronauts in that year's class.
+He served as a member of the astronaut support crew for the Apollo 8 and 11 missions, and was instrumental in the development and testing of the Apollo spacesuit and backpack.

-After being a command module pilot for the Apollo Program, Mattingly was also spacecraft commander for two space shuttle missions.
+After being a command module pilot for the Apollo Program, he had a stretch almost of almost a decade before he took the helm again.
+In 1982 and 1985, Mattingly was the spacecraft commander for two space shuttle missions and he flew 504 hours in space.

 for more features.